The Landlord's Playbook

 Property Management

 Property management is about taking care of your property and making sure everything runs smoothly.
-This includes keeping the property clean, making sure maintenance issues are reported and fixed, and handling everyday tasks like sorting the bins.
+This includes keeping the property clean and tidy, making sure maintenance issues are reported and fixed, and handling everyday tasks like sorting the bins.

-Fill in the blanks - here are the options of the answers: 1st, water, electricity, electricity meter, 15%
+Fill in the blanks - here are the options of the answers: water, 1st, 15%, electricity, electricity meter

 Why is Property Management Important?

 1. Makes Your Property Attractive: A well-managed property looks better to potential tenants.
-This means it's easier to find renters, and you can make more money from rent.
+This means it's easier to find and keep renters, and you can make more money from rent.

 2. Reduces Problems: Taking care of your property helps you spot and fix problems early, saving you from dealing with big repairs later.